Line follower robot using 8051

 Line follower robots were one of the earliest automatic guided robots.
 They are able to follow a line marked on a contrasting background, usually a black line on a white surface or a white line on a black surface.
 Usually, the line follower robot works on a closed loop feedback algorithm where the feedback from the line sensor is used by the controller for correcting the path of the robot.
 The sensors are usually LED/LDR, LED/Photodiode or LED/Phototransistor pairs and the controller is an electronic circuit which executes the desired feedback algorithm.
 Gear motors are used for driving the robotic wheels.

 Note:- If you are interested in Arduino based development, we have created this same line follower robot using arduino as well.
-You may try the arduino based circuit as well to see how same project is developed using different controllers.
+You may try the Arduino based circuit as well to see how the same project is developed using different controllers.

 In the circuit, resistors R1 and R2 limits the current through the illuminating LEDs D1 and D2.
 Resistors R3, R5 and R6, R8 forms a voltage divider network together with the corresponding LDRs.
 The output of the sensor circuit is taken from the points labelled A and B in the circuit diagram.The table below shows the voltage at nodes A and B for the possible orientations of the sensor module.

 The job of the comparator circuit is to convert analog voltage output of the sensor into a digital format for the microcontroller to read.
 The comparator circuit is built around opamp IC Â LM324 (IC1).
 LM324 is a general purpose quad opamp which can be operated from a single supply.
 Out of the four comparators inside LM324, only two are used here.
 One for the left side and the other for the right side.
 Circuit diagram of the comparator section is shown in the figure below.